-We have traditionally had a primary model of practice, which means students follow one midwife’s schedule for the most part, with some coverage by other midwives as needed.
-As of January 2018, we will be reorganizing to a one-week on-call, one week off-call system, students will be assigned the appropriate number of clients to follow, and will likely attend clinic, births and home visits with more than one midwife.
+We have traditionally had a primary-call model of practice, which means students followed one midwife’s schedule for the most part.
+As of January 2018, we reorganized to a variety of shared-call models, students are now assigned the appropriate number of clients to follow, and will likely attend clinic, births and home visits with more than one midwife.

 We have a wide variety of families in our care, including a large new immigrant/refugee community from many different cultural and ethnic backgrounds.
 We also have a fairly young clientele overall, with a growing number of clients over 40.
 We serve people from a wide range of socioeconomic classes, and have a significant non-ohip population.

 We are a teaching practice because we love teaching and have a strong commitment to the growth of midwifery in Ontario and Canada.
 Most of us have worked with numerous students at different levels.
-We pride ourselves on including, supporting and mentoring students and work closely with the MEP and IMPP to offer quality placements with active teaching, student workload and time off and study time in accordance with MEP policies.
+We pride ourselves on including, supporting and mentoring students and work closely with the MEP and IMPP to offer quality placements with active teaching, and student workload and time off in accordance with MEP policies.
 We believe clinical learning is the heart of midwifery education.